-The government will print out new bills, which process is called “debasing.”
-When printing new bills, it reduces the worth of the existing money in the market, causing inflation and eventually can cause market instabilities.
+The government will print out new bills, which process is called "debasing."
+When printing new bills, it reduces the worth of the existing money in the market.
+This eventually causes inflation and can lead to market instabilities.

 What is the Falling down the Bitcoin Rabbit Hole?

-Falling down the Bitcoin Rabbithole is a term used to describe people discovering Bitcoin, later being hooked to infinitely many other related topics.
+Falling down the Bitcoin Rabbithole is a term used to describe people discovering Bitcoin.
+When you start researching, you're usually drawn to infinitely many other related topics.
 When you start researching Bitcoin, you learn about philosophy, technology, Blockchain, and more.
 You learn about the usage of money, warm and cold wallets, and more.
-There is so many surrounding Bitcoin that touchpoints from different aspects of life.
-You’re hooked after reading about the benefits, so you keep reading more and more about them.
+There are so many surrounding Bitcoin touchpoints from different aspects of life.

 What does Don't Trust, Verify mean?

 The Don't Trust, Verify slogan was popularized by Bitcoin and cryptocurrency communities.
 It's a meme that has been going around in various forms for a few years now.
 It is not just important to use this as an idea for finances, but also with other facets of your life.

 Basically, it means you should never trust the information presented to you without verifying it yourself.
 Verify the sources, read for yourselves, and make sure you understand.
 Do not take anything for granted until you verify it yourself.

 Lots of misinformation surrounds the Bitcoin ecosystem.
 Many forces are driving the market.
 Some are good, some are bad.
 Be sure always to verify, learn and research before trusting.